Via Driver Overview

 Want To Become A Via Driver?
 Start Here

-One of our favorite parts about Via is that they have a live support team that you can call whenever there is a problem on the road.
-You can also text, and you will get a live person who works for Via in real-time.
-Again, this makes working for Via less stressful because you know they are “there” when you dial their support team.
+One of our favorite parts about Via is that they have a live support team that is availavle for chat, email, or phone support whenever there is a problem on the road.
+You will get a live person who works for Via in real-time.
+They’ve had this around since day 1 when they launched 5 years ago, much longer than Uber.

 Since Via operates as a shared-ride service, it is busiest during commute hours, so the passengers tend to be of a regular (non-drunk) variety that are simply trying to get to and from their jobs without incident.
 Most of the passengers use the service often, which means that you end up with a lot of repeat passengers that you can build a great relationship with, too.